 - The student fails to establish and maintain a cumulative GPA of at least 3.0 after more than one semester of study.

 - The student has failed a preliminary or final exam for a second time.

-- The student has failed a preliminary or final exam for the first time with a Graduate School representative present, and a second examination is not recommended by the faculty committee, program chair, or representative; in such cases, the Dean of the Graduate School will review the case and make the final determination.
+- The student has failed a preliminary or final exam for the first time with a Graduate School representative present, and a second examination is not recommended by the advisory committee, program chair, or representative; in such cases, the dean of the Graduate School will review the case and make the final determination.

 - The student has earned a U (Unsatisfactory) grade for research credits (700, 701, 702, 800) for two semesters (including the summer term).

-Reinstatement procedure for a graduate student who has completed two semesters, one semester and one summer session, or two summer sessions and whose GPA is below 3.0 follows the same procedure.
-The student must meet with the program chair/director who, upon favorable recommendation, may petition the Dean of the Graduate School for approval to reinstate the student.
+Reinstatement procedure for a graduate student who has completed two semesters, one semester and one summer session, or two summer sessions and whose GPA is below 3.0follows the same procedure.
+The student must meet with the program chair/director who, upon favorable recommendation, may petition the dean of the Graduate School (routed through the GRM) for approval to reinstate the student.
 If approval to continue is granted, the student will have one semester or summer session to increase the cumulative GPA to 3.0.
 Failure to do so requires termination of enrollment in the program and in the Graduate School.

 If the student becomes academically deficient because of two U(Unsatisfactory)grades for research credits, the student must meet with the program chair/director, who upon favorable recommendation, may petition the dean of the Graduate School(routed through the GRM) for approval to reinstate the student.The program chair/director must identify the conditions for continuation of study in the petition request.If approval to continue is granted, the student will have one semester or summer session to improve research progress.